History of Mega Millions in Timeline

 September 12, 2010: Megaplier Prize Increase

-October 2010: U.S. Virgin Islands Join
+October 2010: U.S. Virgin Islands Joins Mega Millions

 In October 2010, the U.S. Virgin Islands joined Mega Millions.

-2010: Georgia Returns to MUSL
+2010: Georgia Lottery Returns to MUSL

-January 2011: Megaplier Expansion
+January 2011: Megaplier Availability Update

-By January 2011, all Mega Millions lotteries except for California offered the Megaplier option.
+By January 2011, all Mega Millions lotteries, except for California, offered the Megaplier option.

-July 1, 2011: Minnesota Government Shutdown
+July 1, 2011: Minnesota Lottery Shutdown

-A similar shutdown to New Jersey's shutdown on July 1, 2006, happened in Minnesota on July 1, 2011.
+A similar shutdown to New Jersey's occurred in Minnesota on July 1, 2011, affecting the lottery.

-November 2011: Louisiana Joins
+November 2011: Louisiana Joins Mega Millions

 In November 2011, Louisiana joined Mega Millions.

-November 16, 2011: Louisiana Joins
+November 16, 2011: Louisiana Joins Mega Millions

-On November 16, 2011, Louisiana's lottery joined Mega Millions.
+On November 16, 2011, Louisiana joined Mega Millions.

-January 2012: Powerball Price Increase
+January 2012: Powerball Price Change

 January 24, 2012: Previous Jackpot Win

-March 30, 2012: Mega Millions Jackpot Drawn
+March 30, 2012: Mega Millions Reaches $640 Million Jackpot

 May 15, 2013: Florida Joins Mega Millions